aplteam/Latest/README.md

 * A character vector.
   * If it starts with `#` or `⎕` the argument is treated as a namespace path
-  * If it does not start with `#` or `⎕` the argument is treated as a path to a project managed either by acre or by Proma
+  * If it does not start with `#` or `⎕` the argument is treated as a path to a project managed either by Cider or by acre
 * A vector of length two with an integer and a character vector in no particular order, see above

 In case no argument or only an integer is specified, `]Latest` will establish which Cider projects are currently opened.

 If it is just one it will act on it.
 If there are multiple projects open, then the user will be prompted.

-Note that if you provide a path pointing to an open Cider  project you should include `APLSource\` if you are interested just in APL source files.
+Note that if you provide a path pointing to an open Cider  project you should include the folder that holds APL source files.

 If on the other hand you want to see more than just APL source files then you might want to specify the `-all` flag, see there for details.